Uncovering the Religious and Cultural Significance of Jewish Tashkent

 The Tero Synagogue

 The Tero Synagogue in Tashkent is one of two active Bukharian synagogues.
 Mr. Arkadiy Isakharov is the chairman of the synagogue who often leads tours of the building and can explain the brief history to guests who wish to learn about the Jewish community of Tashkent.
 The synagogue's arc contains numerous Torah Scrolls, several of which survived a fire and others that are more than 250 years old!
-This synagogue was formed because of the Jewish cemetery, called Textile, that was nearby.
-In Tashkent there are two cemeteries that were used to bury Bukharian Jews.
-One being Textile, and the other being Chigatai.
+This synagogue was formed because of the nearby Jewish cemetery, also known as the Textile Cemetery.
+In Tashkent there are two cemeteries that were used to bury Bukharian Jews: the Textile Cemetery and the Chigatai Cemetery.

 [caption id="attachment_46732" align="alignnone" width="1280"] Tero Synagogue in Tashkent, Uzbekistan | Attribution: ТЕРО Ташкентская Еврейская Религиозная Община европейских евреев via Facebook[/caption]